holochain/holochain/crates/hc_sandbox/README.md

 A library and CLI to help create, run, and interact with sandboxed Holochain conductor environments, for testing and development purposes.
-**Warning: this is still WIP and subject to change** There's probably a few bugs.
-If you find one please open an [issue](https://github.com/holochain/holochain/issues) or make a PR.

 ## CLI